Federal judge denies LIV golfers bid for PGA Tour postseason

-A federal judge in California has ruled three golfers who joined Saudi-backed LIV Golf will not be able to compete in the PGA Tour’s postseason
+A federal judge in California has ruled Talor Gooch, Matt Jones and Hudson Swafford, who joined Saudi-backed LIV Golf, will not be able to compete in the FedEx Cup Play-offs

-Federal judge denies LIV golfers bid for PGA Tour postseasonShow all 2

 Judge Beth Labson Freeman made her decision Tuesday afternoon in San Jose after attorneys for the sides each spoke for about an hour.